Buying & Selling Businesses

-Rent is one of the tenant’s biggest ongoing costs and is normally paid monthly in advance.
+Rent is one of your biggest ongoing costs and is normally paid monthly in advance.

-If the lease says the tenant will keep actively trading in the lease period, they:
+If the lease says you will keep actively trading in the lease period, during that period you:

 - must use the premises only for the permitted use; and